Core i9-12900 vs M4 Pro (12 cores)

 So, is Core i9-12900 better than M4 Pro (12 cores)?

 Yes.
-Core i9-12900 is the better overall CPU here.
-You are getting a 15.7% average FPS lead across 50 shared CPU game tests in our data and 2.6% better PassMark, which makes it the stronger all-around choice.
+Core i9-12900 is the better all-around CPU here.
+It gives you a 15.7% average FPS lead across 50 shared CPU game tests in our data and 2.6% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i9-12900 is the better pick here.
+If gaming is the priority, Core i9-12900 is the better pick.
 According to our tests, it delivers 15.7% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i9-12900 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i9-12900 is the stronger fit.
 You are getting 2.6% better PassMark, backed by 16 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i9-12900 is the smarter buy today.
-Core i9-12900 is at an unclear MSRP at $519 MSRP versus unclear MSRP, and it gives you a 15.7% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (64.9 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i9-12900 is the better buy right now.
+Core i9-12900 comes in at an unclear MSRP at $519 MSRP versus unclear MSRP, and it still gives you a 15.7% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (64.9 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible none + DDR5 setup, M4 Pro (12 cores) can still make sense as a platform-matched option because it avoids a motherboard and RAM swap.

 Which one is more future-proof for 2026 and beyond?